EdoTia/IfsFractals/README.txt

 # IfsFractals
-a simple algorithm to represent the attractor of iterated linear function systems.
+A simple algorithm to represent the attractor of iterated linear function systems.